Today you're going to learn all the potential benefits of CBD and CBD oil.

 Although research is in its infancy and we have to be very careful with making any conclusions about CBD's potentially beneficial effects on cancer…

-A 2004 study that looked at the effects of CBD on human glioma (a specific type of brain tumor) cells, found that when CBD was introduced to the culture medium of glioma cells, it led to a dramatic drop of the survivability of glioma cells and significantly inhibited the growth of implanted U87 human glioma cells.
+A 2004 study looked at the effects of CBD on human glioma (a specific type of brain tumor) cells.
+It found that when CBD reduced the survivability of glioma cells in a culture medium.
+CBD also inhibited the growth of implanted U87 human glioma cells (36).

 23. CBD and Breast Cancer